HarryChen0506/react-markdown-editor-lite/docs/plugin.md

 ```
 ### Insert dividers

-`divider` is a special plugin, you can not unuse it, and you also shouldn't use it.
+`divider` is a special plugin, you can not un-use it, and you also shouldn't use it.
 If you want to insert a divider into toolbar, just put `divider` into the `plugins` array.

 ```js
 import Editor, { Plugins } from 'react-markdown-editor-lite';